romland/llemmings/README.md

 ### 🗃️ Organizing prompts
 The prompts are in the code now.
 This is not going to hold much longer.
-So I need to figure out how to best connect prompts to a code to have them available for easy copy/pasting.
+So I need to figure out how to best connect prompts to code to have them available for easy copy/pasting.
 It could be that I need to implement something outside of this project for that.

 Once figured out, there should be notes here about how you organize your prompts with the code!